 The Korean Government established the Refugee Division under the Ministry of Justice on June 12, 2013 to pursue and implement refugee policies consistent with Korea's growing role on the world stage.

-The year 2013 has been especially meaningful for the Republic of Korea, as we have been elected as the Chair nation of the Executive Committee of the High Commissioner’s Program (ExCom), and are therefore shouldering greater responsibility in the arena of global refugee policy.
+The year 2013 has been especially meaningful for the Republic of Korea, as we have been elected as the Chair nation of the Executive Committee of the High Commissioner's Program (ExCom), and are shouldering greater responsibility in the arena of global refugee policy.

-In accordance with the Refugee Act of Korea, aliens who fall within the refugee definition will, upon their application, be recognized as refugees after undergoing evaluation by Refugee Status Determination (RSD) officers.
+In accordance with the Refugee Act of Korea, aliens who fall within the definition refugee will, upon their application, be recognized as refugees undergoing evaluation by Refugee Status Determination (RSD) officers.
 Once recognized, the refugees are entitled to treatment specified under the Refugee Act and protection pursuant to the Refugee Convention.